riptidewave93/Openwrt-MR12-MR16/README.md

 About
 -----
-Based on OpenWRT CHAOS CALMER r42419.
+Based on OpenWRT CHAOS CALMER r42429.
 May or may not work on newer revisions.

 Building
 --------
-git sync, apply patch or copy files, menuconfig && kernel_menuconfig, build, and enjoy
+git sync, copy files on top of build dir, menuconfig && kernel_menuconfig, build, and enjoy

 Booting
 -------